 Other health conditions mainly include what other conditions can make it happen.
 These have allergies, dental problems, and fungal diseases:

-- Even diarrhoea at night may lead your dog to sleep disruptions.
+- Even diarrhea at night may lead your dog to sleep disruptions.
 A disturbance during the regular sleep cycle can show such symptoms.

 - Sometimes specific allergies may also often cause snoring.
-Like hay fever or a particular smell of things can play a part in allergies.
+Hay fever or a particular smell of things can play a part in allergies.
 Exceptional food or objects causing it also needs to be prohibited.

 - Fungal diseases like aspergillosis can be a cause too.
 But it is curable if treatments start earlier.
 Consult the vet on what to do when certain outdoor elements cause fungal infections.